The Last Dragon Chronicles: Main characters

 Suzanna "Zanna" Martindale – A character that first appears in Icefire and becomes David's girlfriend.
 She is a college student like David, as well as, in the beginning, a Goth.
 When Gretel stops serving Gwilanna, Gretel becomes Zanna's dragon.
 Zanna is a sibyl like Gwilanna but she is not as powerful.
 She is at times very zany and amusing.
 She is also the mother of David's child, Alexa.
 She bears the mark of Oomara on her forearm, which grants her many abilities, one of which being the ability to transform into a raven.
 She lived with the Pennykettles for five years, but then was given a house by the deceased Henry Bacon (who conveniently resided next door), and both she and her daughter relocated there.

 Alexa Martindale – David and Zanna's daughter.
 It is later revealed that she is to become an "angel".
 She can also draw the future.
 Because her father is a Fain and her mother a sibyl, she has quite a lot of power and is extremely intelligent.
 It is of Arthur's belief that before her birth into the human world, she acted as a muse to describe to Arthur who she wanted her father to be.
 When Arthur wrote about the man who was originally destined to be his son, the past "changed," creating David so that Alexa could be born.

 Dr. Bergstrom – A geography teacher at Scrubbley College.
 He is Scandinavian, can turn into a polar bear, and has a dragon called Groyne who can become invisible and shape-shift.
 He started out as a polar research scientist and met the spirit of Thoran, the first polar bear ever.
 People believed he was killed, but he actually became a mixture of man and polar bear.

-Henry Bacon – The Pennykettles' neighbour that dies in Dark Fire from a stroke.
+Henry Bacon – The Pennykettles' neighbor that dies in Dark Fire from a stroke.
 In Icefire, he shows David the picture of his grandfather on an expedition to the Arctic.
 It shows his grandfather with several other people, one of whom David identifies as Dr. Bergstrom.
 Before his death, he often helped the Pennykettles and David.
 His sister is a sibyl.